MICS-Lab/novae/docs/getting_started.md

     conda activate novae
     ```

-Choose one of the following, depending on your needs.
+Choose one of the following installation mode, depending on your needs.

 === "From PyPI"